Frequently Asked Questions

 How do I know which amperage to use?

-Amperage control is important to giving the best quality cut on any given thickness of material.
+Amperage control is important to give the best quality cut on any given thickness of the material.
 Speed and quality have to be stable.

 -